FluirLabs/fluir-subgraph/README.md

 # Fluir Subgraph
-This Subgraph retrieves data from events emitted by Fluir's Contracts deployed on Taiko Helka Testnet.
+This Subgraph retrieves data from events emitted by Fluir's Contracts deployed on Taiko Hekla Testnet.

 ##  Getting Started